 Editor’s Guidelines for Authors

 - The “Zywność.
 Nauka.
 Technologia.
 Jakosc (Food.
 Science.
 Technology.
 Quality)” journal (referred to as ZNTJ) publishes research and review articles from the domain of food science.
-Research articles cover 85% of the scientific text of the journal.

 - Articles submitted to the Editor are accepted for publication based on the positive peer reviews pursuant to the peer reviewing procedure.